dataluscorp/browser/toolkit/components/telemetry/docs/data/main-ping.rst

       ],
       "durations" : [8, ...], // the hang durations (in seconds)
-      "systemUptime" : [692, ...], // the system uptime (in minutes) at the time of the hang "firefoxUptime" : [672, ...], // the Firefox uptime (in minutes) at the time of the hang "annotations" : [
+      "systemUptime" : [692, ...], // the system uptime (in minutes) at the time of the hang "datalusUptime" : [672, ...], // the Datalus uptime (in minutes) at the time of the hang "annotations" : [
         [
           [0, ...], // the indices of the related hangs